-Long-term memory quizzes, games and revision: Piet Mondrian/ shade/ stained glass/ montage/ David Hockney/ Hokusai/ Monet/ how to draw a bee, a spider, an ant and a lady bird/ shape and form/ Hepworth, Moore, Rodin/ perspective/ repeating pattern
+Flashback 4, Long-term memory quizzes, games and revision: Piet Mondrian/ shade/ stained glass/ montage/ David Hockney/ Hokusai/ Monet/ how to draw a bee, a spider, an ant and a lady bird/ shape and form/ Hepworth, Moore, Rodin/ perspective/ repeating pattern

 Look at posters and slogans from the 1940s and 1950s.
 Annotate and identify the slogan and caption and what it is trying to do.